1 Legal framework

 6.1 What is the limitation period for claims for breach of competition law in your jurisdiction?

-This limitation period starts to run from the date on which the claimant becomes aware of:
+This period begins to run from the date on which the claimant knew or should have known of the existence of the cause of action – that is:

 6.2 What are the formal requirements for bringing a claim for breach of competition law?